Why should my team do Emerging Leaders?

 In this module of the Emerging Leaders program we’re going to explore ‘diversity of thought’ in detail and examine how we can create the right environment for your team to take advantage of its many benefits.

-Module 11 Influencing and Courage
+Module 9: Influencing and Courage - The art of Persuasion

 In this module of Emerging Leaders we’re going to look at how we can influence situations at work in a way that leaves every member of the team feeling empowered and will leave you respected for your ability to clearly think through and present your case around issues that are important to you.

-Module 12 Goal Setting
+Module 15: Goal Setting

 One of the biggest drivers of well-being and happiness in the workplace is people knowing their role and how what they do contributes to the success of the business as a whole.